Who We Are

 Our strategy is very simple: Jesus called us to make disciples.
 That calling is at the heart of everything we do.
 Therefore, every service, class, group or activity in which our church engages is designed to help our members better share the Gospel with all who will listen and then teach the rest of God's word to those who respond in faith and repentance.
 We believe that not only is every local church responsible to bring people to Jesus, they are just as responsible to bring those believers to spiritual maturity.
 We believe a disciple isn't simply a person who responds to the Gospel message, but is someone who continues to grow in their knowledge and obedience to God over their lifetime.

 Our goal is to make fully devoted followers of Jesus.
 Anything short of that means we have failed in our purpose.
-And while we can't control what people choose to do, as a local church, we can control what our priorities will be.
-We've chosen to be a church that develops Christian leaders.
+While we can't control what people choose to do, as a local church, we can control what our priorities will be.
+We've chosen to be a church that develops disciples of Jesus.
 That doesn't mean we are inwardly focused or aren't outreach minded, it simply means that our primary goal isn't to simply grow this church numerically.
 We've discovered that only God can grow His true church.
 Man-made efforts can increase the number of attendees, but not the number of true converts.
 That's why we absolutely despise the modern "church growth" movement because it fills the church with unregenerate people who aren't truly converted, but think they are.
 This has caused great damage to the true cause of Christ in our nation and beyond.

 We have discovered that if we will simply proclaim God's word and live it out in front of others, He will take care of adding to His true church, just like He has always done.
 (See Acts 2:47).
 We have also learned that if we love and take care of those God sends our way, while teaching them through the Scriptures how to know, love, worship, obey, and enjoy Him, we will be successful in God's sight.
 That's all that really matters to us.